schwq/cstd/README.md

 ```
 *Best way to avoid this kind of error?
 Let the program handle itself the pointer sometimes*

+*`pop_stack()` is allow to only take one reference away from the smart pointer in their lifetime, there is a variable inside the smart pointer that controls if the pointer have lost a reference by the scope, if so, others `pop_stack()` called during execution wont free the smart pointer and wont cause a segmentation fault*

 ### Dynamic lists

 *Dynamics lists are like array in c, the difference is that the size is change overtime.
 When we allocate a array in c, we must specify the size in the beginning that wont change!
 Dynamics lists can have multiple elements inside of it, if the space is filled, it wiil allocate more space*